All Episodes

 That is rare to none in this government.

-The deep state, how an army of bureaucrats protected Barack Obama and are working to destroy the Trump agenda.
+The Deep State, how an army of bureaucrats protected Barack Obama and are working to destroy the Trump agenda.

 It's now in bookstores around the country, Hannity.com, Amazon.com.

-That the president needs to unredact the FISA warrant memo, though the FISA warrants, especially the last one, pages 10 through 12, 17 to 34.
+It seems that everything is hinging upon one thing, and it's very simple: that the president needs to unredact the FISA warrant memo, the FISA warrants, especially the last one, pages 10 through 12, 17 to 34.

 Why do I know that?